Spain in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Spain automatically qualified to compete in the final on 26 May 2012.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 25 January 2012, Spain was assigned to broadcast and vote in the first semi-final on 22 May 2012.

 In Spain, the first semi-final was broadcast on La 2 and the final was broadcast on La 1 with commentary by José María Íñigo.
 This was the first time since 2008 that both semi-finals were not broadcast in Spain.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Elena S. Sánchez.
+RTVE appointed Elena S. Sánchez as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 6.542 million viewers in Spain with a market share of 43.5%.
 This represented an increase of 11.2% from the previous year with 1.818 million more viewers.